 The file robots.txt contains instructions for search engines regarding how they should crawl your website.
-These instructions, known as directives in English, are used to guide bots and specify certain search engines (or all) to refrain from scanning specific addresses, files, or parts of your site, whether it’s a WordPress site or any other type of site.
+These instructions, known as directives, are used to guide bots and tell specific search engines (or all of them) to avoid scanning certain addresses, files, or parts of your site.

-In this post, we’ll take an in-depth look at this file, particularly in the context of WordPress sites.
-I believe that by reading this post in its entirety, you’ll discover several things you might not have known about this unique file.
+In this post, I’ll take an in-depth look at this file, particularly in the context of WordPress sites.
+You’ll probably discover a few things you didn’t know about it.

 User-agent: *

-For most website owners, the benefits of the robots.txt file can be summed up and divided into two categories:
+For most website owners, the benefits of robots.txt fall into two categories:

 - Optimizing the crawl budget and the resources that search engines allocate to your site.
 This is achieved by guiding and requesting to avoid wasting resources on scanning pages that you don’t want in the index.
 This action ensures that search engines will focus on scanning the most important pages on your site.